SOLID Principles in Rust: A Practical Guide

 }

-With the generic version, the compiler monomorphizes generate().
-The compiler generates a specialized version for each formatter type at compile time.
+With the generic version, the compiler monomorphizes .generate().
+This means that the compiler generates a specialized version for each formatter type at compile time.
 This removes the vtable indirection at the cost of potentially larger binaries.
+You can copy and paste the code below in Rust Playground:

 // cargo run -p ex_03_ocp